 DISCLAIMER: While every effort is made to keep this webpage up to date, Covid-19 restrictions can change quickly, do check gov.uk for the latest information.

-Wealden District Council is offering advice to businesses about how to comply with the current Coronavirus restrictions and what to do before re-opening.
+Wealden District Council is offering advice to businesses about how to comply with the current Coronavirus restrictions.
 Business may only re open if they are allowed by law to do so.
-A full list is available here.
+A full list is available on our safe food and healthy workplaces website page.

 1. Carry out a COVID-19 risk assessment